cdechant9/SDSurfPicker/README.md

-# Best Surf Beach — Weekly Picker 🏄‍♂️
+# Best Surf Beach — Official Surfwives Beach Selector 🏄‍♂️ 🏳️‍🌈

 **This build fixes a bug where scores showed as 0 if the Tide API failed.**
 Tide is now optional; waves/wind forecast will still score even if tide data is unavailable for your exact coordinates.